Godsbeloved2420/Bike_Purchase_Analysis/README.md

 ## 3.0.
 Data Understanding

 ### 3.1.
+Data description
-Data description: The dataset came as a structured dataset which contained 157 observations and 16 columns.
+The dataset was gotten in a structured form and contains 1,026 rows and 13 columns.

 ### 3.2.
 Exploratory data analysis (EDA):
 Python (Jupiter notebook) was implored in cleaning and analyzing the dataset.
 At the end of the analysis, we were able to determine: